jepstein-eagle/adaptable/packages/adaptable/readme/guides/adaptable-entitlements-guide.md

  - **2 ReadOnly Entitlements**: Export and Layout.
 This means that users can access any existing layouts and reports but cannot add / edit / delete their own.

- - **2 Hidden Entitlements**: Column Category and Advanced Search.
+ - **2 Hidden Entitlements**: Percent Bar and Advanced Search.
 This means that these AdaptableFunctions wont be available in any menus, and nor will any associated Toolbars and Tool Panel elements.

  --------------